-Syria's prolonged and increasingly violent civil war has been raging for five years.
-The fighting has killed over 250,000 people and driven 11.4 million people from their homes, creating a desperate humanitarian crisis inside the country and throughout the region.
+Mercy Corps has been working in Syria since 2008.
+Syria's prolonged and increasingly violent civil war has been raging for six years.
+The fighting has killed a reported 470,000 people and driven 11.1 million people from their homes, creating a desperate humanitarian crisis inside the country and throughout the region.

-Not only are basic resources like water and shelter scarce, millions of children have been uprooted from school and any sense of stability.
+Basic resources like water and shelter are scarce, and millions of children have been uprooted from school and any sense of stability.
 Their future is in question, and the massive displacement is destabilizing the entire region.

 All stories about Syria

 Jordan, Syria: For refugees with disabilities, a back to school to remember

 Syria's most vulnerable refugee students face incredible barriers to receiving an education.
 That's why going back to school means so much more for them than the end of summer.

 Lebanon, Syria: After years of violence, one family finds hope

 The war in Syria changed everything for Fozza.
 The regular, peaceful home she shared with her husband, Khalil, six children and eight grandchildren was gone, replaced by a life in conflict.

 Syria: Syrian farmers sow seeds of hope in Mercy Corps' agriculture program

 Mercy Corps is helping Syrian farmers feed their communities again and give displaced persons the means to raise their own food.